Edited by Alyssa Middleton • Last updated: April 15, 2026

-With 86,000 social workers, California is home to one of the nation’s largest social service networks.
+With about 92,000 social workers, California is home to one of the nation’s largest social service networks.
 But while it may seem like the state doesn’t need any more social workers than it already has, that couldn’t be further from the truth.

-A traditional Social Work Masters degree takes about two years to earn.
-As the name suggests, one-year MSW programs can be completed in half that time.
-However, one-year programs are typically advanced standing programs meaning they’re designed for students who have already completed college-level social work courses and are ready to study more advanced topics.
+A traditional MSW degree takes about two years to earn.
+One-year MSW programs — also called advanced standing programs — cut that timeline roughly in half.
+They’re built for students who have already completed college-level social work coursework and are ready to work at a more advanced level from day one.

-Because of this, one-year MSW programs in California typically have more rigorous admission requirements than traditional programs.
-To enroll in a one-year program, students often need:
+Because of this, one-year MSW programs in California typically carry more rigorous admission requirements than traditional programs.
+To enroll, students often need:

-- A Bachelor's Degree in Social Work (BSW).
-MSW one-year programs almost always require students to have a BSW.
-Some programs may also accept students with degrees in closely-related fields like psychology, sociology, or human services, but those students normally need to have taken certain social work courses to qualify for advanced standing programs.
+- A Bachelor’s Degree in Social Work (BSW).
+Most one-year programs require a BSW.
+Some accept degrees in closely related fields like psychology, sociology, or human services, but those applicants typically need to have completed specific social work courses to qualify.

 - Prerequisite Courses.
-This might include case management, ethics, and other generalist social work courses taken while pursuing a BSW.
+This may include case management, ethics, and other generalist social work courses completed during a BSW program.

 - Minimum GPA.
-While specific GPA requirements can vary between institutions, competitive one-year MSW programs in California often ask for a GPA of around 3.0 or greater.
+Competitive one-year MSW programs in California often require a GPA of around 3.0 or higher, though requirements vary by institution.

 - A Statement of Purpose.
-This document allows candidates to articulate their motivations for pursuing an MSW degree, their career goals, and how the program aligns with their aspirations.
+This document allows candidates to articulate their motivations for pursuing an MSW, their career goals, and how the program fits their aspirations.

 - Relevant Work Experience and/or a Resume.
-Advanced standing students must typically demonstrate that they’ve used basic social work principles in the field.
+Advanced standing applicants must typically demonstrate some prior social services experience.

-- An Interview With Program Faculty.
-In some cases, programs may interview applicants to gauge their interpersonal skills, communication abilities, and their fit for the program.
+- An Interview with Program Faculty.
+Some programs interview applicants to gauge interpersonal skills, communication, and fit for the program.

-These requirements ensure that applicants are prepared to thrive in an accelerated learning environment and can take on high-level social work jobs upon graduation.
+These requirements exist to ensure that advanced standing students are prepared to thrive in an accelerated learning environment and to take on high-level social work jobs upon graduation.

 Timelines and Formats

-A year isn’t a long time to learn advanced social work practices.
-For that reason, accelerated programs are typically full-time and require students to dedicate at least 40 hours per week to their studies.
-But despite the fast pace, many one-year MSW programs in California are designed to accommodate busy schedules.
+A year isn’t a long time to learn advanced social work practice.
+For that reason, many accelerated programs are full-time and require students to dedicate at least 40 hours per week to their studies.
+But despite the pace, many one-year MSW programs in California are designed to accommodate busy schedules.

 As a one-year MSW program student, you might take classes: